WiLL75G/soc-day02-phishing-email-analysis/README.md

 ![Email Overview](./images/01_email_overview.png)

-The email content provided context, but it was not enough by itself to confirm phishing.
+The email content established the impersonation and urgency that guided the next stage of header analysis.

 **Verdict:** The message contained characteristics that justified deeper investigation.